National Front (Iran)

 The National Front of Iran (جبهه ملی ایران) is an opposition political organization in Iran.
-It was founded by Mohammad Mosaddegh in 1949, and it is the oldest and arguably the largest pro-democracy group operating inside Iran, despite having never been able to recover the prominence it had in the early 1950s.
+Founded in 1949 by Mohammad Mosaddegh, it is the country's oldest—and arguably largest—pro-democracy group operating inside Iran, although it has never regained the prominence it enjoyed in the early 1950s.

-Initially, the front was an umbrella organization for a broad coalition of forces with nationalist, liberal-democratic, socialist, bazaari, secular and Islamic tendencies, that mobilized to successfully campaign for the nationalization of the Iranian oil industry.
-In 1951, the Front formed a government which was deposed by the 1953 Iranian coup d'état and subsequently repressed.
-Members attempted to revive the Front in 1960, 1965, and 1977.
+Initially, the National Front was an umbrella organization for a broad coalition of forces with nationalist, liberal-democratic, socialist, bazaari, secular and Islamic tendencies, that mobilized to successfully campaign for the nationalization of the Iranian oil industry.
+In 1951, the National Front formed a government which was deposed by the 1953 Iranian coup d'état and subsequently repressed.
+Members attempted to revive the National Front in 1960, 1965, and 1977.

-Before 1953 and throughout the 1960s, the Front was torn by strife between secular and religious elements.
-Over time its coalition split into various squabbling factions, with the Front gradually emerging as the leading organization of secular liberals with nationalist members adhering to liberal democracy and social democracy.
+Before 1953 and throughout the 1960s, the National Front was torn by strife between secular and religious elements.
+Over time its coalition split into various squabbling factions, with the National Front gradually emerging as the leading organization of secular liberals with nationalist members adhering to liberal democracy and social democracy.

-During the Iranian Revolution, the Front supported the replacement of the old monarchy by an Islamic Republic, and was the main symbol of the nationalist tendency in the early years of post-revolutionary government.
+During the Iranian Revolution, the Front supported the overthrow of the monarchy and its replacement with an Islamic Republic.
+In the early years of the post-revolutionary government, it served as the primary symbol of the nationalist movement.
 It was banned in July 1981.
 Although it is under constant surveillance and officially illegal, it remains active inside Iran.

+Background

+The establishment of the National Front followed the deposition of Reza Shah after the Anglo-Soviet invasion of Iran.
+While the invasion caused much social and political suffering in Iran, it liberated Iran from the yoke of Reza Shah's dictatorship and ushered in a new half-sourced body of constitutional governance under the new Shah, Mohammad Reza Pahlavi, in which the people were more free to express their opinions.
+Specifically, the removal of Reza Shah from power gave way to freedom of public opinion, the release of political convicts, and the restoration of dignity to those who were excluded during the first Pahlavi period.
+Through this newfound (relative) freedom, political parties began emerging across the country.
+Another contributing factor was the temporary absence of a superior political power for a portion of time following Reza Shah's deposition, leading to the creation of various new centers of powers in the country.
+This was manisfested in part through the creation of diverse political parties.
+Another consequence of this newfound political landscape was the emergence of Iranian nationalism, consisting of two major factors: the fight against tyranny and internal corruption, and the opposition to foreign interference.
+The National Front found its origins through these environmental, underlying factors.